-- What went wrong or who made the mistake
+- Check what went wrong or who is responsible.

-- How to protect the company from massive legal actions and fines
+- Look for ways to seal the company from escalated legal actions and massive fines.

 When all guiding rules and regulations are documented, and employees have a clear understanding of how to respond, there is a high chance that the company will get through the unpleasant situation.
 This will also allow them to come out safer if not stronger.